NEW STUDENT ORIENTATION

 RELAY FOR LIFE

-The LVC chapter of Colleges Against Cancer hosts Relay for Lie each spring in the Arnold Sports Center.
-More than 600 students representing 75 teams walk throughout the night and participate in a variety of activities such as the luminary and fight back ceremonies, "Miss Relay" contest, dodge ball, basketball, the "ice melt," concerts, dancing, performers, and more.
+The LVC chapter of Colleges Against Cancer hosts Relay for Life each spring in the Edward H. Arnold Sports Center.
+More than 600 students representing 75 teams walk throughout the night and participate in a variety of activities, such as the luminary and fight back ceremonies, “Miss Relay” contest, dodge ball, basketball, the hair cutting ceremony, concerts, dancing, performers, and more.
 All proceeds benefit the American Cancer Society.

 CONCERT CHOIR TOUR AND CONCERT